gg582/ssh-chatter/README.md

 }
 ```

-Set `OPENAI_API_KEY` (and optionally `OPENAI_API_BASE`) in the environment so the helper can reach the OpenAI Responses API,
+Set `GEMINI_API_KEY` (and optionally `GEMINI_API_BASE`) in the environment so the helper can reach the Google Generative Language
-mirroring the runtime requirements of the main daemon.
+API, mirroring the runtime requirements of the main daemon.

 ## Running the server manually